ankane/torch.rb/README.md

 gem "torch-rb"
 ```

-It can take a few minutes to compile the extension.
+It can take 5-10 minutes to compile the extension.

 ## Getting Started